 Is বাসী (Bashi) Stale or Leftover?

 What do you think?
-If you ask me Bashi (বাসী) is neither stale or leftover.
+If you ask me, Bashi (বাসী) is neither stale nor leftover.
 It actually is beyond the definition that you get in the dictionary.
-Bashi is a Bengali word which means something is not fresh.
-Or even food that has been cooked and then given time to rest can also be considered bashi.
+Bashi is a Bengali word that means something is not fresh.
+Even food that has been cooked and then given time to rest can also be considered bashi.

 Here's how I cook Pork Kosha at Debjanir Rannaghar!